craftcms/cms/docs/graphql.md

 Causes the query results to be returned in reverse order.

 #### The `dateCreated` argument
-Narrows the query results based on the {elements}’ creation dates.
+Narrows the query results based on the elements’ creation dates.

 #### The `dateUpdated` argument
-Narrows the query results based on the {elements}’ last-updated dates.
+Narrows the query results based on the elements’ last-updated dates.

 #### The `offset` argument
 Sets the offset for paginated results.